 Hello, my name is Sarah and welcome to my site.
-Please take the time to look around to get a sense of me and the kind of therapist I am.
+Please take the time to look around to get a sense of the kind of therapist I am.

-I am an English psychological therapist living and practicing in Toulouse, France.
-I offer individual psychotherapy or couples therapy for adults aged 18 onwards.
+I am an English counsellor and therapist living and practicing in Toulouse, France.
+I offer individual and couples therapy for adults aged 18 onwards.
 As an integrative psychological therapist, I seek to offer a safe, supportive, confidential space that is separate from your everyday life where you can talk about and explore what is on your mind.

 My training & memberships